olitrussle/blog/_posts/2017-07-14-how-to-get-a-mortgage-if-you're-on-a-visa.md

 ## Lender requirements
 Alongside a sufficient [credit history](https://trussle.com/blog/getting-a-mortgage-with-bad-credit#how-to-improve-your-credit-score "Improve your credit score"), lenders will generally insist on a higher deposit than usual - generally 25% if you’re planning to use your income -  if you’re applying for a mortgage on a visa.
 If you meet the lender’s visa requirements, this may be less.

 Not all lenders will lend to those on visas.
 Some only lend to people with permanent residency, so it’s wise to use a mortgage broker to help you find a lender that suits your needs.

-Securing a mortgage on a visa can be tricky, so using a mortgage broker is recommended.
-A broker will help you find the most suitable deal in your circumstances.

 ## Suitable lenders
 Halifax is a popular choice of lender for those on visas, and if you’re applying for a mortgage outside of the [EEA countries](https://www.gov.uk/eu-eea "list of EEA countries") there are certain requirements to meet.
 Many other lenders have similar requirements, typically stating that you can’t have diplomatic immunity and that your passport includes indefinite leave to remain.